richard-sistern/aleph/aws/AWS Solutions Architect Exam.md

 Network ACLs are associated with a subnet and supports allow and deny rules.
 Stateless (have to allow both in and out)

+### Cost Optimisation

+Serverless provides an opportunity to reduce compute spend.

+The are no costs between S3 and CloudFront.
+This can also reduce compute on EC2 instances.